-We have audited the financial statements of the City of Parker, Florida (City), as of and for the fiscal year ended September 30, 2016, and have issued our report thereon dated May 5, 2017.
+We have audited the financial statements of the City of Parker, Florida (City), as of and for the fiscal year ended September 30, 2017, and have issued our report thereon dated June 25, 2018.

-Auditor's Responsibility
+Auditors' Responsibility

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Auditor General.